socialray/makahiki-ktuh/doc/installation-makahiki-local.rst

 Note that these instructions have only been tested on Mac OS X and Linux.
 The Makahiki developers all work on Unix platforms, so we do not regularly test for Windows compatibility.
 When we are aware of special steps required for Windows, they have been noted below.
+See :ref:`section-installation-makahiki-windows`.

 These instructions also assume that you are using a Bourne-type shell (such as bash), which is the default on Mac OS X and Linux.
 Using a C-shell variant